Marcelo Filippini

 Marcelo Filippini (born 4 August 1967) is a former professional tennis player from Uruguay.

-In 1996, Filippini played what was longest known game in ATP Tour history at Casablanca, going to deuce 20 times with Alberto Berasategui in one game of a 6–2, 6–3 first round loss.
+In 1996, Filippini played what was the longest known game in ATP Tour history at Casablanca, going to deuce 20 times with Alberto Berasategui in one game of a 6–2, 6–3 first round loss.
 The game lasted 28 minutes (24–22 in total points for Berasategui).

 Filippini's best performance at a Grand Slam event came at the French Open in 1999, where he reached (as a qualifier without dropping a set) the quarterfinals, defeating Laurence Tieleman, Martin Damm, Vince Spadea and Greg Rusedski before being knocked-out by eventual champion Andre Agassi.
 He also reached the quarterfinals of the 1993 Rome Masters.